Skip to main content

 Philadelphia winters are long and gray, which drives up vitamin D deficiency and lowers daily step counts.
 A good longevity plan adjusts for that with seasonal lab checks, vitamin D dosing based on blood levels, and structured indoor strength training from December through March.

-If you already have heart disease or diabetes, longevity medicine is even more useful, not less.
-The plan shifts from primary prevention to secondary prevention, which means tighter control of ApoB, blood pressure, and blood sugar, plus careful coordination with your cardiologist or endocrinologist.
+If you already have heart disease or diabetes, longevity medicine matters even more.
+The plan moves from primary prevention to secondary prevention, which means tighter control of ApoB, blood pressure, and blood sugar, plus careful coordination with your cardiologist or endocrinologist.

 Most longevity patients see their doctor for one or two long visits per year, plus shorter check-ins after lab work or major life changes.
 Members of practices like Fishtown Medicine can also text or video chat in between, so small questions do not have to wait.